MicrosoftDocs/win32-pr.pt-br/desktop-src/TaskSchd/registeredtask-enabled.md

 ## <a name="property-value"></a>Valor da propriedade

-Um valor booliano que indica se a tarefa registrada está habilitada.
+Um valor booliana que indica se a tarefa registrada está habilitada.

 ## <a name="requirements"></a>Requisitos